|

 Nobles told police she felt ``really uncomfortable and began to cry.''

-He said he simply asked the woman how often she is propositioned on the job, then continued talking to a group of men about porn star Ron Jeremy.
+He says: He said he simply asked the woman how often she is propositioned on the job, then continued talking to a group of men about porn star Ron Jeremy.

 Saturday, January 11, 2003